sayfessyd/loadwave/README.md

 + **Flexibility** Easily change Refresh Time :eyeglasses:, Max Comments :speech_balloon:, Video Size :computer: ...
 + **Rating System** Rate a comment, like it ! :sparkling_heart:.

-## Usage
-First thing you have to do is to sign up, you can use facebook, twitter, google authentification system to save time.
-Than you can access to the home page where you find a dashboard and the top commented videos, you choose one of those videos.
-Or you can choose a video from youtube website and modify the url from: http://www.youtube.com/watch?v=U3_d2RH9bqk To http://loadwave.localhost/watch?v=U3_d2RH9bqk

 ## Install

 ### Composer
 <pre>
 composer require sayfessyd/loadwave
 </pre>

 ## Requirements
 + PHP 5.3.7 or Higher